konekoya/konekoya.github.com/README.md

 For live reload and rebuilding (requires legacy toolchain):

-1) Install Node 12–14 era compatible toolchain (due to Gulp 3/Babel 6).
-Modern Node may fail to install native deps for Gulp 3.
+1) Use Node 14 for Gulp 3 compatibility.
+With nvm:
+   - `nvm use` (auto-picks Node 14 via `.nvmrc`), or install with `nvm install 14`.
 2) Install dependencies: `npm install`.
 3) Start dev tasks + webserver: `gulp` (serves at http://localhost:3000 with watch).
 4) Deploy bundle (minified): `gulp deploy` (serves at http://localhost:3001).

+Notes:
-Note: This repo now prefers npm over Yarn.
+- This repo prefers npm over Yarn.
 Yarn lockfile has been removed; use npm scripts such as `npm run lint` and `npm run lint -- --watch`.
+- Gulp 3 is incompatible with modern Node (e.g., v18+).
+Stick to Node 14 (see `.nvmrc`) until the build is migrated.

 Note: The site fetches `https://api.github.com/users/konekoya` at runtime; if the request is throttled or blocked, a fallback avatar is used (see Findings below).